10 Reasons to Leave Your Heirs a Roth IRA

 Including a Roth IRA in your estate plan has clear tax advantages, which can be passed along to your heirs for years to come.
 But if passed down incorrectly, your heirs won’t reap the full benefits.

-Roth IRAs (individual retirement accounts) are increasingly popular in legacy planning because of their tax-free benefits on contributions and earnings and lack of required minimum distributions (RMDs) during the original owner’s lifetime.
-Your beneficiaries will continue to reap the benefit of tax-free withdrawals for years after they inherit the account.
-But only if they take withdrawals correctly and the Roth is passed down correctly.
+Roth IRAs (Individual Retirement Accounts) are increasingly popular in legacy planning because of their tax-free benefits on contributions and earnings and, unlike 401(k)s, the lack of required minimum distributions (RMDs) during the original owner’s lifetime.
+That means your beneficiaries will continue to reap the benefit of tax-free withdrawals for years after they inherit the account.
+But only if they take withdrawals correctly and the Roth is passed down as it should be.

 This is what you need to know about Roth IRAs, passing along a Roth IRA to your heirs, and 10 reasons why it’s a good idea.